fabric8io/fluent-plugin-kubernetes_metadata_filter/README.md

 </match>
 ```
 ## Log content as JSON
 In former versions this plugin parsed the value of the key log as JSON.
-In the current version this feature was removed, to avoid duplicate features.
+In the current version this feature was removed, to avoid duplicate features in the fluentd plugin ecosystem.
 It can parsed with the parser plugin like this:
 ```
 <filter kubernetes.**>
   @type parser